The Truth, the Press, and PR

 —Jane Dvorak, APR, Fellow PRSA, Chair of the Society for 2017

 Truth and integrity are at the heart of our practice at Hausman.
-We’re proud that for nearly a decade we have earned the trust of both our clients and journalists by delivering information and ideas that are fact-checked and objective.
+We’re proud that for more than a decade we have earned the trust of both our clients and journalists by delivering information and ideas that are fact-checked and objective.